hamburgcodingschool/fullstack-2022-3_react/project.md

 ### 3. World Map with a Maps API

-- Research for a method to integrate either the Google Maps API or the Mapbox API into a Component to display a world map.
+- Research for a method to integrate either the [Google Maps API](https://developers.google.com/maps/documentation/javascript/overview) or the [Mapbox API](https://docs.mapbox.com/mapbox-gl-js/guides/) into a component to display a world map.
+(You can either chose to use the "vanilla js" SDKs/libraries or research an existing React wrapper for any of these mapping services)
 - For each blog post, put a marker on the map at the location of the post.
 - Initially the map gets centered by the newest blog post entry.